 We’ve added another amazing art experience in the Outer Hebrides islands to our programme!
-3 spaces left
+At the moment we have 2 spaces left on this trip – twin or double occupancy only i.e. two course participants sharing a room.

 With guidance from local artist Ellis O’Connor we will be working with a variety of media on paper – including acrylic paints, charcoal, conte, water based inks and chalk pastels – to capture the wild beauty of the Outer Hebrides.
 Visiting different locations on the isles of North Uist and Lewis & Harris, we will be working in the studio and outdoors exploring the various ways in which to approach mark making, using mixed mediums to create texture, detail and depth whilst learning many techniques of drawing and painting to capture the spirit of the surrounding environment.